PrashantJha3/FrontEndAssignment/README.md

-Github User Search Is a Angular 2 based single page App that uses the Github Web API to find any user on github by it's user name.
+FrontEndAssignment Is a Angular 2 based single page App that uses the Github Web API to find any user on github by it's user name.

-Tu Run this app You need Nodejs Installed on your mac or windows (Download it from here : https://nodejs.org/en/
+Tu Run this app weu need Nodejs Installed in our mac or windows.

 After Installing nodejs, open your Terminal or cmd on windows and type following commands
 1. Install Node Modules: "npm install"